KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/04-05-2025 - EurekaLabs practice - MLP vs manual counting/README.md

 That's why I woke up about this PIPELINE in the previous post.
 Because I just realized that this algorithm has been improved by adding these MINI BATCH etc.
 That's one of the reasons I wrote in previous posts that I thought in wrong way.
 OK, that's it.
 Because too much information at once is also not good.
+<br /><br />
+I think that this is enough information to deal with the network training algorithm and the network itself in the next exercise.
+And the mathematics behind it.